Elder Fraud Hotline

 ITVERP, funded by the Antiterrorism Emergency Reserve (Emergency Reserve) and administered by OVC, provides financial reimbursement for qualifying expenses such as medical, mental health, property loss, and funeral expenses.
 Familiarize yourself with who is eligible, what expenses are covered, and how to apply by visiting the ITVERP website.

 Office of Overseas Citizens Services

 The Office of Overseas Citizens Services, Bureau of Consular Affairs, U.S. Department of State, is committed to assisting American citizens who become victims of crime while traveling, working, or residing abroad.
 Consular duty personnel are available for emergency assistance 24 hours a day, 7 days a week, at embassies, consulates, and consular agencies overseas and in Washington, D.C.
 If you are working with an individual who has been a victim of a terrorist attack occurring outside the United States who is in need of emergency assistance, or with a family member of such a victim, you may direct the person to the Office of Overseas Citizens Services at—

 - 1–202–501–4444, from abroad

 Crime Victim Assistance Emergency Fund for Victims of Terrorism or Mass Violence

 The Federal Bureau of Investigation is uniquely suited to provide emergency assistance to victims of international terrorism because of its international scope and extensive experience in responding to more than 13,000 victims of these crimes.
-Visit the FBI’s Office for Victim Assistance (OVA) Web page for more information about the Federal and Special Jurisdictions Program.
+Visit the FBI’s Victim Services Division web page for more information about the Federal and Special Jurisdictions Program.